History of Thessaloniki

-The history of the city of Thessaloniki is a long one, dating back to the ancient Macedonians.
+The history of the city of Thessaloniki dates back to the ancient Macedonians.
 Today with the opening of borders in Southeastern Europe it is currently experiencing a strong revival, serving as the prime port for the northern Greek regions of Macedonia and Thrace, as well as for the whole of Southeastern Europe.

 Hellenistic era

 The town was founded around 315 BC by King Cassander of Macedon, on or near the site of the ancient town of Therma and twenty-six other local villages.
-King Cassander of Macedon named the new city after his wife Thessalonike, a half-sister of Alexander the Great.
-She gained her name ("victory of Thessalians", from Greek: nikē "victory") from her father, Philip II, to commemorate her birth on the day of his gaining a victory over the Phocians, who were defeated with the help of Thessalian horsemen, the best in Greece at that time.
+Cassander named the new city after his wife Thessalonike, a half-sister of Alexander the Great.
+Her name ("victory of Thessalians", from Greek: nikē "victory") commemorated her being born on the day her father, Philip II, won a battle with the help of Thessalian horsemen.
 Thessaloniki developed rapidly and as early as the 2nd century BC, it had its first walls built, which enclosed and protected the city.
 The city also came to be an autonomous part of the Kingdom of Macedon, with its own parliament where a King was represented that could interfere in the city's domestic affairs.

-Roman era
+Ancient/Classical Roman era

 After the fall of the Kingdom of Macedon in 168 BC, Thessalonica as it came to be called in Latin, became a city of the Roman Republic.
 It grew to be an important trade-hub located on the Via Egnatia, the Roman road connecting Byzantium (later Constantinople) with Dyrrhachium (now Durrës in Albania), which facilitated trade between Europe and Asia.
-The city became the capital of one of the four Roman districts of Macedonia while it kept its privileges but was ruled by a praetor and had a Roman garrison.
-Also for a short time in the 1st century BC, Thessalonica even became capital for all the Greek provinces.
+The city became the capital of one of the four Roman districts of Macedonia, and, for a short time in the 1st century BC, was the capital for all the Greek provinces.
+It kept its privileges but was ruled by a praetor and had a Roman garrison.
 Due to the city's key commercial importance, a spacious harbour was built by the Romans, the famous Burrowed Harbour (Σκαπτός Λιμήν) that accommodated the city's trade, up to the 18th century.
 Later, with the help of silt deposits from the Axios river, land was reclaimed and the port was expanded.
 Remnants of the old harbour's docks can be found in present-day under Frangon Street, near the city's Catholic Church.

 Thessaloniki's acropolis, located in the northern hills, was built in 55 BC for security reasons, following Thracian raids in the city's outskirts at the time.